Positive Ricci curvature through Cheeger deformations: Sufficient conditions for positive curvatures and Applications

-Therefore, $\pi_1(G/G_p)$ is finite if and only if $G_p/H$ has a finite number of connected components.
-However, $G_p$ is a compact manifold, since it is a closed subgroup of the compact Lie group $G$, therefore it has only a finite number of components.
+Therefore, $\pi_1(G/G_q)$ is finite if, and only if, $G_q/H$ has a finite number of connected components.
+Which is true, since $G_q$ is a closed subgroup of a compact group.
+We thus conclude that $X\neq 0$.